-Following the statement from the Prime Minister on 23 March, we have taken the decision the close the British Glass offices for the next three weeks as of yesterday (24 March) to comply with the government’s directive to stay at home.
+Following the statement from the Prime Minister on 23 March, we have taken the decision the close the British Glass offices until further notice to comply with the government’s directive to stay at home.

 Currently, British Glass staff, including the Member Services and Communications teams, are working remotely from home and are continuing with business as usual where possible.
 We hope to be able to continue to support you as members as normal in the coming weeks.